Bus transport in Bromsgrove: Diamond West Midlands

-Diamond run the 52 service from Kidderminster to Redditch via Bromsgrove and the 52A from Bromsgrove (used to be princess of wales hospital) to Alexandra Hospital RedditchFurther expansion resulted from the acquisition of the Kidderminster and Redditch depots of First Midland Red.
-They also run the 145/145A service between Longbridge Railway Station, Droitwich and Wychbold via Bromsgrove.
-Diamond did announce that from the 5th January 2025 the 145 would no longer serve Rubery, Droitwich and Wychbold and the 145A would be withdrawn.
-However following intervention by the County Council the planned changes have been cancelled while funding for the service is discussed.
+Diamond operate the 52 service from Kidderminster to Redditch via Bromsgrove and Charford, and the 52A from Bromsgrove to Redditch Bus Station (formerly from the Princess of Wales Hospital in Bromsgrove to the Alexandra Hospital in Redditch).
+Further expansion resulted from the acquisition of the Kidderminster and Redditch depots of First Midland Red.

+Diamond additionally operates the 145/145A service between Rubery and Longbridge railway station to Droitwich Spa or Wychbold, via Bromsgrove and Barnt Green.
+Diamond announced that, from the 5th January 2025, the 145 would no longer serve Rubery, Droitwich and Wychbold, and the 145A would be withdrawn.
+Following County Council intervention, the planned changes have been cancelled while funding for the service is discussed.

 Previous services

 Diamond had previously operated the commercial 64 service to Birmingham from Bromsgrove and its replacement, service 144.
-Diamond also operated the 007 prior to Midland Rider taking it over however Diamond restarted operations on the 007 but which has since been renumbered 147 and taken over by Kev's Cars and Coaches.
+Diamond also operated the 007 prior to Midland Rider taking it over.
+Diamond restarted operations on the 007, which has been renumbered to the 147 service, and taken over by Kev's Cars and Coaches.

+National Express West Midlands

+Travel West Midlands formerly operated the 145 route in the town, alongside a single journey on the 318 route.
+They last operated in the town on 28 June 2003.

+Following renaming as National Express West Midlands, the operator returned services to the town, when they began operating new service 144A from Longbridge, partly replacing First Midland Red service 144.
+This service has now been renumbered X20 and extended to Birmingham City Centre having replaced the 20 service in June 2025.